particle-iot/maker-kit-workshop/content/docs/ch2.md

 ![](./images/02/devicesTab.png)

-8. Find your Photon and click the star icon next to the name to select it as your current device.
+8. Find your Photon.
+If you only have a single device, it will be selected by default and you can skip to the next step.
+If you have mutiple, click the star icon next to the name of your new Photon to select it as your current device.

 ![](./images/02/activeDevice.png)